jamescurran/jamescurran.github.io/_posts/2007-12-04-oh-my-god-its-back.md

  - pcE - Work machine (generic PC, circa 2006)
  - pcF - HomeServer Beta 2 (generic PC, circa 2007)

-Now, pcB had been decommissioned, by was still was on the table with the others. pcC died, which is why the blog went down.
+Now, pcB had been decommissioned, but was still was on the table with the others. pcC died, which is why the blog went down.
 I tried moving the disk to pcA, which then proceeded to die itself.
 I move the system disk from pcA to pcB to regain access to the Internet.
 (Complication -- they had different NIC cards).
 I then had to install the other apps that were running on pcC (notably my mail server).
-In midst of all this disk swapping, twice I forgot to power down the PC before pulled &amp; reattaching a ribbon cable to a disk -- which killed the disks, one of which was the system disk to pcC.
+In midst of all this disk swapping, twice I forgot to power down the PC before pulling &amp; reattaching a ribbon cable to a disk -- which killed the disks, one of which was the system disk to pcC.

 So, all I needed to do now was to restore the back up of pcC from HomeServer onto a new hard disk.  pcA seemed to recover and I bought a new HD at a computer show, so, mid-August, you would think I was good to go.
 No such luck.
 HomeServer refused to restore the disk.
 Which was crazy, as I had already restore that disk a few weeks earlier -- You'll recall that I said that pcC had been flaky for a while; one of those acts of flakiness was crashing it's hard disk.